Most Decatur city water homeowners don't need a water softener

 SimPure T1-400ALK — 8-Stage RO with UV

 Adds UV purification to the RO membrane — useful if bacterial contamination from the Tennessee River is a concern.
 NSF/ANSI 58 certified.
 Removes PFAS, 1,4-Dioxane (partially), chloramine, lead, and arsenic.
-The UV stage kills bacteria and viruses that might survive other stages.

 Shop SimPure T1-400ALK →Exception: Morgan County Well Water Users